kostaskougios/spi/sql/Benchmarks.md

 # Performance of Avro, Parquet, ORC with Spark Sql

-In this example we will compare performance of different spark sql formats when running a number of analytics queries on them.
+In this example we will compare performance of different spark sql formats when running a number of analytic queries on them.
 We'll compare these formats:

 Avro: a compact serialization format, https://avro.apache.org/